3.2 Spinal Cord Injury (SCI)

 Autonomic Dysreflexia — A Medical Emergency

 Autonomic dysreflexia (AD), also called autonomic hyperreflexia, occurs in injuries at or above T6.
-A noxious stimulus below the level of injury triggers an unopposed sympathetic surge that the body cannot regulate.
+A noxious stimulus below the level of injury triggers an unopposed sympathetic surge the body cannot regulate.
 Common triggers: a blocked or full bladder, bowel impaction, a kinked catheter, tight clothing, a pressure injury, or an ingrown toenail.

 Recognize the signs:

-- Sudden, severe hypertension (the cardinal sign)
+- Sudden, severe hypertension (the cardinal sign — systolic can spike 20-40 mmHg above baseline or higher)

 - Pounding headache